naomibuell/DATA607_Project3/README.md

 This project utilizes several R packages, including:

--   dplyr
 -   tidyverse
--   readr
+-   RMySQL

 Ensure that these packages are installed and loaded before running the code.

-## Data Source

-## Data Normalization

 ## Data Import

-The job data is imported from a CSV file hosted on GitHub.
-The `read_csv` function from the `readr` package is used for data import, and the `clean_names` function from the `janitor` package is applied to automatically clean column names.
+The job data is imported from a database hosted on the class Azure database.
+The `dbConnect` and `dbGetQuery` functions from the `RMySQL` package are used for data import.

-## Cleaning and Tidying Variables of Interest
+## Data Dictionary

 ### Job Title

--   The `title` column is tidied to remove additional words unrelated to job title in column cells.
+-   The `title` column is tidied to remove additional information unrelated to job title within the cell, such as "Remote," "Hybrid," and "Onsite".
+Redudant information is verified against the existing `onsite_remote` column, for example.
--   Job titles are standardized by removing extraneous information such as "analyst," remote/onsite qualifiers, and special characters.
+-   Job title is standardized by using consistent capitalization and removing special characters.
--   Job title qualifiers such as "Remote," "Hybrid," and "Onsite" are identified and verified against the existing `onsite_remote` column.
--   The cleaned job titles are stored in the `title_clean` column.
+-   The final job titles are stored in the `title_clean` column.

 ### Company